sooriyaarachchi/pybites.github.io-src/content/alicante-pychallengeday.md

 ## 3. Help building the awesome Python community

-> Great relations are built face-to-face and over coffee or beers.
+> Great relations are built face-to-face over coffee or beers.

 Building a community takes a lot of practical work, part of which happens online.
 In this highly interruptive and online society we loose this aspect from time to time.
-That's why [I attend PyCon whenever I can](https://pybit.es/pycon-2017.html).
+That's why [I attend PyCons whenever I can](https://pybit.es/pycon-2017.html).
 Live workshops and meetups help building the exemplary Python community.

 <blockquote class="twitter-tweet"><p>What time is it?
 It's coffee time! ☕️🍵😌 <a href="https://twitter.com/search/#PyCodeChallenge" target="_blank">#PyCodeChallenge</a> <a href="https://twitter.com/search/#Python" target="_blank">#Python</a> <a href="https://t.co/q49eged059" title="https://t.co/q49eged059" target="_blank">https://t.co/q49eged059</a></p>— Python Alicante (@python_alc) <a href="https://twitter.com/python_alc/status/928941082175528961" data-datetime="2017-11-10T11:03:07+00:00">November 10, 2017</a></blockquote>